 It is important that the chapter 7 trustee and the United States Trustee coordinate their efforts in the criminal referral process.
 Upon determining that there are reasonable grounds to believe that a crime has been committed, the trustee is required to refer the matter to the United States Attorney.
 Depending upon local practice, the trustee should submit the referral through the United States Trustee or furnish a copy to the United States Trustee.
-The mechanics of this referral should be discussed with the United States Trustee, the Assistant United States Trustee, or the Criminal Referral Coordinator for the particular region, as they may have developed specific procedures with the local offices of the United States Attorney and the Federal Bureau of Investigation.
+The mechanics of this referral should be discussed with the United States Trustee or the Assistant United States Trustee, as they may have developed specific procedures with the local offices of the United States Attorney, the Federal Bureau of Investigation, and other law enforcement agencies.
+In addition, the USTP in 2003 established the Criminal Enforcement Unit (CrEU).
+CrEU is comprised of experienced prosecutors, located in both Washington, D.C., and the field, who are available for consultation and assistance on referral related matters.
+The trustee should consult with the United States Trustee or the Assistant United States Trustee about the procedures for contacting CrEU.

-In making a criminal referral it is important to provide as much specific factual and documentary information as possible.
+In making a criminal referral it is important to promptly provide as much specific factual and documentary information as possible.
 At a minimum, the referral should include:

-- 1. the bankruptcy case name, file number and chapter; - 2. a chronological summary including dates and specific facts related to the who, what, where, when and how of the suspected crime; - 3. a brief narrative of what occurred in relation to each allegation referring to copies of relevant documents;

-- 4. an estimate of the amount of loss involved; - 5. names, addresses, phone numbers, titles, and descriptions of likely witnesses; - 6. a copy of all written documents relevant to the allegations; and - 7. a statement of other related referrals made to law enforcement agencies.
+- 1.& the bankruptcy case name, file number and chapter; - 2. & a chronological summary including dates and specific facts related to the who, what, where, when and how of the suspected crime; - 3. & a brief narrative of what occurred in relation to each allegation referring to copies of relevant documents; - 4. & an estimate of the amount of loss involved; - 5. & names, addresses, phone numbers, titles, and descriptions of likely witnesses; - 6. & a copy of all written documents relevant to the allegations; and - 7.& a statement of other related referrals made to law enforcement agencies.